 Arun Sudhaman 05 May 2020 // 9:37AM GMT

-External concerns, including customer disruption and sales/earnings issues, have overtaken workplace issues as the biggest communications challenges facing corporates, according to the second wave of global PR industry research carried out by PRovoke, ICCO, APACD and research platform Stickybeak last week.
+External concerns, including customer disruption and sales/earnings issues, have overtaken workplace issues as the biggest communications challenges facing corporates, according to the second wave of global PR industry research carried out by PRovoke Media, ICCO, APACD and research platform Stickybeak last week.

 The study, which attracted 289 responses from across the globe, finds some specific changes in attitudes compared to the first wave of the survey, which took place one month ago.
 All of the results can be viewed via the interactive slides in this story, where specific questions can also be filtered according to region.

 Most notably, customer disruption is selected as one of the top three communications challenges by 55% of in-house respondents, overtaking workplace disruption which drops to third spot with 43% of respondents.
 Sales/earnings also overtakes workplace disruption, according to 45% of respondents, up from 37% one month ago.

 The results suggest that workplace concerns are perhaps less pressing than they were one month ago.
 Having managed the switch to remote working, corporates now appear more focused on external challenges, including the customer and economic fallout from the Covid-19 pandemic.

 Similarly, travel/movement restrictions have declined in importance to 26% versus 41% one month ago.
 However, employees remain the top stakeholder priority for in-house communicators, according to 55% of respondents, compared to 56% one month ago.